danieljfarrell/pvtrace/README.md

 ## Documentation

-Interactive Jupyter notebooks can be found in the [docs directory](docs/).
+Interactive Jupyter notebooks examples and tutorial can be found in the [docs directory](docs/).

 Static versions are included in the project documentation, [https://pvtrace.readthedocs.io](https://pvtrace.readthedocs.io/)